 - Best Graphic Submission: $1,000

 Awards will be applied toward tuition at any university, college or technical school in the U.S. for higher education.
 Funds will be sent directly to the school within one year of the scholarship deadline.

 - Open to 11th and 12th grade students (Class of 2017 and 2018) attending any public or private Michigan high school (finalists will be required to provide proof of enrollment with a student I.D. or transcript).

 - Applicant must be a Michigan resident with a valid Michigan driver’s license.

-- If under the age of 18 by October 1, 2016, a parental consent form must be signed by a parent or guardian prior to distribution of the award.
+- If under the age of 18 by October 1, 2017, a parental consent form must be signed by a parent or guardian if you are selected as a finalist.

 Deadline to apply online: August 31, 2017.

 Winners will be announced during the week of October 16, 2017 to coincide with National Teen Driver Safety Week.